Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Conformal Invariance

-In this present paper we consider the measure dependency of this geometric relationship, i.e. how a conformal transformation $\mu\mapsto \nu_{a,b} = (\aphi)_\ast(\mu)$ of the measure affects the relative position of the dynamical sets and the support.
+In the rest of this paper we explore the measure dependency of this geometric relationship, i.e. how a conformal transformation $\mu\mapsto \nu_{a,b} = (\aphi)^\ast(\mu)$ of the measure affects the relative position of the dynamical sets and the support.
 The dynamical systems given by the polynomials are not conformally conjugate, which indicates that the relative position is not preserved under conformal equivalence of measures.
-While the conclusions in the above theorems from \citep{stahltotik} are invariant under conformal equivalence of measures, the conclusions in \citep{lunde} have a new content for every nontrivial pushforward of a measure $\mu \in \mathscr{B}_+$.
+While the conclusions in the above theorems from \citep{stahltotik} are invariant under conformal equivalence of measures, the conclusions in \citep{lunde} have a new content for every nontrivial pullback of a measure $\mu \in \mathfrak{B}_+$.
 Theorem \ref{thm:mainq} combined with the results in \citep{lunde} and Proposition \ref{prop:lundeinvarianceq} shows that even though the dynamics is dependent on the normalization of the measure some structure is still retained.